Finding the Northern LightsPáll Jökull assisting two photographers shooting the Northern Lights at the Glacier lagoon at full moon.

 Aurora at ThingvellirOn a still night at lake Þingvallavatn.

 Can I use AUTO to shoot the Northern Lights.

 No, the Auto setting is not suitable in these conditions, the Manual (M) setting should be used to get the best results.
 Be careful when focusing in the dark.
-It is best to focus manually on a distant light, a bright star or the moon for example, and then shut of the auto focus on the lens.
-If you are not used to photographing in the dark I recommend that you practice and get to know your camera and familiarize with the necessary settings before you come to Iceland for the real thing.
+It is best to focus manually on a distant light, a bright star or the moon for example, and then turn oft the auto focus on the lens.
+If you are not used to photographing in the dark I recommend that you practice and get to know your camera and familiarise with the necessary settings before you come to Iceland for the real thing.
 The Northern lights are unpredictable and sometimes they appear suddenly and then maybe disappear again 10 minutes later.
 In these circumstances it is not good to be fumbling with your settings in the dark.

 Aurora borealisAt the Glacier Lagoon in moonlight.

 Practice makes perfect!